Lead Echosonographer

 Job Responsibilities:

 Works with the cardiologists to ensure that the quality standards are being met.
-Reports any equipment, transcription issues.
-Ensures patient safety.

 Provides timely processing of accompanying paperwork, charging, filing, etc.

 Helps with other department duties as necessary: works with GXT and other staff.
-Is a team player.
-Takes call as needed.

-Demonstrates competency in providing clear and accurate technical images.
-Takes appropriate measurements.
-Conveys to the physician any necessary information.
+Demonstrates competence in providing clear and accurate technical images.

 Assists with QA, IAC accreditation, staff education and other duties assigned by management.